bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_spectrum_nonparametric.md

 ### Welch's overlapped segment averaging (WOSA) method
 A similar method is Welch's method, also known as Welch's overlapped segment averaging (WOSA) spectral density estimation.
 In this method, the signal is also split in different segments but now allowing overlapping between the segments (typically with 50\% or 75\% overlap); then these segments are windowed before calculating the individual periodograms, and then averaged, similarly to Bartlett's method.
 Fig. 3 shows a graphical visualisation of this method.
 The consequence of this overlap is that the individual segments are now no longer independent, which results in (\ref{eq:bartlett}) not being valid anymore.
-When applying this method the variance is still decreased, but with to a smaller extent compared to Bartlett's method.
+When applying this method the variance is still decreased, but to a smaller extent compared to Bartlett's method.
 On the other hand, since the segments are now longer due to the overlap, the bias does not increase as much as with Bartlett's method.

 <br></br>
 ## Correlogram improvements